CodeBrain: Bridging Decoupled Tokenizer and Multi-Scale Architecture for EEG Foundation Model: Detailed Results on Scaling Laws

 \subsection{Scaling Laws with Respect to Training Data Volume}

-We examine how the volume of pretraining data influences the downstream performance of \textsc{CodeBrain}.
+We examine how the volume of pretraining data influences the downstream performance of \emph{CodeBrain}.
 Specifically, we scale the pretraining duration from 1k to 9k hours and evaluate the resulting models on three downstream datasets: FACED, SEED-V, and ISRUC\_S3.
-Detailed quantitative results across three evaluation metrics (Cohen's kappa, weighted F1 score, and balanced accuracy) are presented in Tables~\ref{tab:data_faced},~\ref{tab:data_seed}, and~\ref{tab:data_isruc}, respectively.
 As shown in Figure~\ref{fig:data_scaling}, increasing the amount of pretraining data generally leads to consistent improvements across all datasets and metrics.
 On FACED and ISRUC\_S3, performance gains are steady throughout the entire range up to 9k hours, while on SEED-V, the trend is more modest and plateaus after 5k hours.
 These results highlight the importance of large-scale data for representation learning in EEG and suggest that further scaling may continue to yield performance benefits.

 In addition, we visualize the pretraining optimization behavior across different data scales in Figure~\ref{fig: loss_data}.
 As expected, larger pretraining data consistently lead to lower training loss, indicating more effective representation learning.
 Notably, the convergence curves become progressively smoother and more stable as training data volume increases, suggesting improved optimization stability in large-scale regimes.
-While smaller training data volumes (e.g., 1k–3k hours) show relatively high starting loss and slower convergence, larger training data volumes (6k–9k hours) reach lower final losses and exhibit diminishing returns, aligning with trends observed in downstream performance.
+While smaller training data volumes (e.g., 1k-3k hours) show relatively high starting loss and slower convergence, larger training data volumes (6k-9k hours) reach lower final losses and exhibit diminishing returns, aligning with trends observed in downstream performance.
 These findings provide further empirical support for the scalability of EEG foundation models and reinforce the role of large data in enhancing both optimization and generalization.